 Find out when you take a time-travel journey to England in 1940!

-Through play with artifacts, multimedia, humor, and a genuine historian in character, kids and their grown-ups learn about the Blitz, wartime food rationing, the evacuation of schoolchildren, air raid preparations, and much more.
+With artifacts, multimedia, humor, and a genuine historian in character, kids and their grown-ups learn about the Blitz, wartime food rationing, the evacuation of schoolchildren, air raid preparations, and much more.
 They also become curious about WWII in America.
 But don't tell them that.

 This program connects to Don't Know Where, Don't Know When, the first book in Annette Laing's Snipesville Chronicles series about three reluctant time travelers.
 Perfect for summer reading!

-60/90-Minute Workshop/Performance for Public Libraries & Museums Only
+60/90-Minute Workshop/Performance for Public Libraries & Museums Only (Version available for schools: Please enquire)

 Could You Be An American Colonist?